OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ![User Input Check](Images/Chapters/0x05c/check_input.jpg)

-Right-click the class name "a" and pickt Refactor->Rename from the drop-down menu (or press Shift-F6).
+Right-click the class name - the left "a" in "a.a" - and select Refactor->Rename from the drop-down menu (or press Shift-F6) and change it to something that makes more sense given what you know about it so far.
+For example, you could call it "Validator" - you can always revise the name later as you learn more about the class. "a.a" now becomes "Validator.a".
+Follow the same procedure to rename the static method "a" to "check_input".

 ![Refactored class and method names](Images/Chapters/0x05c/refactored.jpg)

+Congratulations - you just learned the fundamentals of the binary analysis process!
+It is a loop of theorizing, annotating, and revising your theories about the program, until you comprehend it well enough to achieve whatever goal you have in mind.

 #### Statically Analyzing Native Code